The Complete Guide to EKM Metering

 Communications (RS-485) Installation:

 RS-485 Wire -- We use twisted pair wire, you can find 4 pairs of 24 AWG twisted wire inside of a CAT5 cable.
 CAT5 is perfect because it is easy to find, comes in 1000 foot rolls, its cheap, and easy to pull the wire for installations.
 Stranded CAT5 is the best, but solid copper can also be used.
 Use one of the twisted pairs, then you will have some extra wires to use in the future.
 RS-485 allows you to daisy chain up to 256 meters together on up to 4000 feet of wire.
 One wire is RS-485 A+ (solid orange) and the other is RS-485 B- (white with orange).
-Make sure when you are connecting this wire to the meter, to first back off the screw all the way then insert the wire then tighten down the screw, sometimes it is hard to notice you have the wire on the wrong side of the terminal clamp.
-For very long runs in electrically noisy environments, it will be better to use shielded twisted pair wires.
-Some installations require a 120 ohm terminating resistor but we have not found this to be important for most installations.
+Make sure when you are connecting this wire to the meter, to first back off the screw all the way then insert the wire then tighten down the screw.
+Sometimes it is hard to notice you have the wire on the wrong side of the terminal clamp.
+For very long runs in electrically noisy environments, it will be better to use shielded CAT5 cable twisted pair wires.
+Some installations require either a 90 ohm or 120 ohm terminating resistor but we have not found this to be important for most installations.

 For long runs (over 1000 feet): biasing resistors may also be required(470 ohm biasing resistors help to reduce noise).
 You should also use low impedance, shielded CAT5 or CAT6 wire for the RS-485 data wire.